 For a tutorial about how to use MSBuild in Visual Studio, see Walkthrough: Using MSBuild.

-By using Visual Studio, you can compile an application to run on any one of several versions of the .NET Framework.
-For example, you can compile an application to run on the .NET Framework 2.0 on a 32-bit platform, and you can compile the same application to run on the .NET Framework 4.5 on a 64-bit platform.
+By using Visual Studio, you can compile an application to run on any one of several versions of .NET Framework.
+For example, you can compile an application to run on .NET Framework 2.0 on a 32-bit platform, and you can compile the same application to run on .NET Framework 4.5 on a 64-bit platform.
 The ability to compile to more than one framework is named multitargeting.

 These are some of the benefits of multitargeting: